analogdevicesinc/meta-adi/meta-adi-xilinx/README.md

 petalinux-build
 ```

 When running the `petalinux-config --get-hw-description=<path to xsa file>`, a configuration menu will come up.
-Go to Yocto Settings->User layers and add the meta-adi-xilinx and meta-adi-core layers.
+Go to Yocto Settings->User layers and add the meta-adi-xilinx layer.

 ![alt text](images/petalinux_config.png "Yocto Layers")

->**IMPORTANT: Since this layer depends on meta-adi-core (because of userspace tools), it has to be included after meta-adi-core, otherwise `petalinux-config` will fail.**

 ### Booting your platform